The “Essentials”: our line even more accessible

 I love what you do.
 I would love to buy your clothes and support you, but there is nothing that would fit my budget.

-The real request comes from you.
-Whether via surveys - as you can see in this graph -, in the comments or during our meetings during the showrooms, many of you expressed the wish for a more accessible line.
+The real demand comes from you.
+Whether through surveys - as you can see on this graph -, in the comments or during our meetings during the showrooms, many of you have expressed the wish for a more accessible line.

 But it was too late.
 The idea had germinated in our heads and I began to see some "holes in the racket" in our brand landscape:

-• an origin of materials that is often unclear, with most brands not specifying where the Oxford in their shirts comes from, for example,
+• an often unclear origin of materials, most brands not specifying where the oxford in their shirts comes from for example,

-• little bias in their designs.
-Still in shirts, few risk going out with more marked collars,
+• few biases in their designs.
+Still in shirts, few risk going for more marked collars,

-But first, we obviously asked ourselves a whole bunch of questions...
+But before that, we obviously asked ourselves a whole bunch of questions...

-Is the Essentials line likely to eventually replace the main line?
+Is there a risk that the Essentials line will eventually replace the main line?

-It will not take on more importance than the normal line, with which you can "have fun" using more unique and exclusive materials.
+It will not take on more importance than the normal line, with which one can "have fun" using more unique and exclusive materials.

 It is rather a complement to our main line, and our credo remains the same!